TosbackCgusBridge-Bot/CGUs-versions/Sourceforge/Privacy Policy.md

 Subject to the foregoing, we use your personally identifiable information in several ways.
 We may share your personal information with service providers to help us with our business activities such as processing credit cards, email marketing, offering customer service, or operating a community forum.
 These companies are authorized to use your personally identifiable information only as necessary to provide these services to us.
 We require that these third parties establish safeguards to protect the confidentiality of the information that we provide them.
 We take steps to ensure they subscribe to Safe Harbor, are subject to EU Directive or another adequacy finding, or we enter into a written agreement requiring that they provide at least the same level of protection as required by relevant Safe Harbor principles.

-In addition, we reserve the right to share aggregate information collected from users of the Sites, without prior notice, with entities that are part of the DHI corporate family and unrelated third parties.
+In addition, we reserve the right to share aggregate information collected from users of the Sites, without prior notice, with entities that are part of the SlashDot Media corporate family and unrelated third parties.
 Aggregate information is used in a collective manner and no single person can be identified by such compiled information.

 We may share certain data from SourceForge.net, Freecode.com, and Slashdot.org with researchers and research organizations for the purpose of supporting academic and scholarly research on free and/or open source software.
 We may further choose to establish agreements for these parties to act in a clearinghouse capacity and authorize them to share this data with other researchers studying free and/or open source software.
 When data from these websites is transmitted to researchers, we make commercially reasonable efforts to remove personally identifiable information from data fields designed to capture personally identifiable information (other than user names and information that users have made publicly available through one of the sites).
 We, however, do not guarantee the complete removal of information that may identify a user, particularly in cases where the user has provided that information in comment fields or other fields not specifically designed for the collection of identifiers.